-During the past decade housing affordability has declined dramatically across WA, to the detriment of both the State’s communities and its economy.
-Housing affordability is impacted by a range of conditions including income levels; land supply; the costs of development; the efficiency of the approvals process; taxation and fiscal policy.
-In recent years, low wage growth coupled with the ever increasing cost shift of the provision of infrastructure from local and state government to new home buyers has exasperated the situation.
+During the past decade housing affordability has declined dramatically across WA, detrimental to both the State’s communities and its economy.
+Housing affordability is impacted by a range of conditions, including: income levels; land supply; the costs of development; the efficiency of the approvals process; as well as taxation and fiscal policy.
+In recent years, low wage growth coupled with the ever increasing cost shift of the provision of infrastructure to new home buyers has exacerbated the situation.

-It is important to note that housing affordability is not limited to the purchase cost of a home, but extends to the ongoing costs of living including transport and utility costs.
-However, despite changing social and cultural demographics, a decline in the average size of households, there remains limited diversity in housing stock whilst the taxation system discourages people from ‘right sizing’.
+It is important to note that housing affordability is not limited to the purchase cost of a home, but it is the ongoing cost of housing.
+However, despite changing social and cultural lifestyles, and a decline in the average size of households, there remains limited diversity in the housing stock whilst the taxation system discourages people from ‘right sizing’.

 To assist housing affordability the UDIA calls for:

-- Incentives to promote greater housing diversity and living choices.
+- Incentives to promote greater housing diversity, affordability and living choices;